History of suits: Inter-war

-After the end of the first World War, most men adopted the short lounge coated suit.
+After the end of the First World War, most men adopted the short lounge coated suit.
 Long coats quickly went out of fashion for everyday wear and business, and the morning coat gained its current classification of "formal".
 During the 1920s, short suits were always worn except on formal occasions in the daytime, when a morning coat would be worn.
 Older, more conservative men continued to wear a frock coat, or "Prince Albert coat" as it was known.

 In North America, for evening occasions, the short dinner jacket virtually replaced the long "full dress" tails, which was perceived as "old hat" and was only worn by old conservative men.
+Black tie became de-facto evening wear with white tie reserved for only the most formal events.
 In Britain, black tie became acceptable as a general informal alternative to white tie, though at the time the style and accessories of black tie were still very fluid.